 Once we identify which all jobs most frequently require AI skills, we want to know how much corporates pay for each of these profiles.
 In this way, we would get a sense of how competitive the market is for this vast cutting-edge technology.

 Are you planning to step into the world of AI jobs?
-Go through Intellipaat’s Top AI Interview Questions and Answers and crack all AI-related interviews easily!
+Go through Intellipaat’s Top Artificial Intelligence Interview Questions and Answers and crack all AI-related interviews easily!

 What are the applications of Artificial Intelligence?

 Now, it is time for us to know various real-life applications of AI across industry vertical.